Modifying a car for a disabled driver

 Can you drive with a prosthetic leg?

-It depends on your personal circumstances, but there’s no reason you can’t drive with a prosthetic leg.
-It might just take a bit of practice and a few simple adaptations.
+Usually yes, depending on your personal circumstances, though it might take a bit of practice and a few adaptations.

 As with any disability or medical condition that may affect your driving ability, you must tell the DVLA if you’ve had a limb amputated.
 You might be issued with a licence to drive an automatic car or a car with specialist controls, but you’ll only be refused a licence in extreme cases.